RohitKumarGupta10/krishi-mitra/README.md

 Krishi Mitra
 Welcome to the Krishi Mitra project!
 This mobile application is designed to connect farmers directly with consumers and retailers, streamlining the process of buying and selling agricultural produce.
-Our goal is to reduce the dependence on intermediaries and enhance farmers' income potential.
+Our goal is to reduce dependence on intermediaries and enhance farmers' income potential.

 Features
 Produce Listings: Farmers can list their produce, including fertilizers, seeds, pesticides, and more.